Shinty in the United States: Northern California Camanachd Club

 Northern California Camanachd Club also participated in the first Annual Edinburgh East Lothian Levenhall Six a Side Shinty Tournament in Musselburgh on 5 September 2005, other teams were Edinburgh East Lothian, Aberdour Shinty Club and Edinburgh University Women's team.
 Edinburgh East Lothian won the tournament with NCCC coming in 3rd out of 4 teams.

 In June 2006 Gary Innes, Captain of Fort William Shinty Club and Man of the Match for the 2005 Camanachd Cup visited to California to play Shinty and to teach at a workshop hosted by the Northern California Camanachd Club open to all US Shinty Clubs.
-Gary Innes will be returning in June 2007 to teach another workshop open to all clubs and individuals.
-This workshop will help developing clubs as well as beginning level players.
+Gary Innes returned in June 2007 to teach another workshop open to all clubs and individuals.
+This workshop helped developing clubs as well as beginning level players.

 The club played its first twelve a-side fixture in Scotland against Skye Camanachd on 6 September 2007, they were defeated 9–0.

 The spring of 2008 marked the inaugural season of the Northern California Camanachd League Fixtures.
 The club was divided into three geographical regions: South Bay AKA Bayside Bears, North Bay AKA North Bay Rovers, and San Mateo AKA San Mateo Hooligans.
 Each team played each other twice in a six-game season.

-The club also brought shinty to the Pleasanton Highland Games in 2008.
+The club also brought shinty to the Scottish Highland Gathering and Games in Pleasanton, California in 2008.
 In 2009, they returned to Pleasanton, where they also hosted Skye Camanachd in the first ever international match on US soil.

 In September 2010 Northern California Camanachd traveled north to play Washington Camanachd and the Oregon Shinty Club at the Kelso Highlander Festival in Kelso, Washington.
 This is the first time that three US shinty clubs have met and played one another, and most likely the first time in history that three non-Scottish shinty clubs have ever met.
 NCC won 5–1 against Oregon and 3–0 against Washington.
 Further US shinty tournaments are being planned.